Begonia thelmae

 Begonia thelmae is a species of flowering plant in the family Begoniaceae.
-It is native to Espírito Santo, Brazil.
-A creeping perennial, its bronze-accented leaves are elliptic and highly asymmetric.
+It is native to Espírito Santo, Brazil, where it grows epiphytically on tree trunks.
+A creeping perennial with a trailing-scandent growth habit, its bronze-accented leaves are elliptic and highly asymmetric.
+It can climb vertically, or grow horizontally as ground-cover.
 It is considered a good plant for terrariums.